amir-abdi/prob-shape-completion/README.md

 the 22nd International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI 2019), which will be held from October 13th to 17th, 2019, in Shenzhen, China.

-Please consider citing our manuscript if you enjoyed the implementation:
+Please consider citing the draft of the [paper on arxiv](https://arxiv.org/pdf/1906.11957.pdf) if you enjoyed the implementation:

     @misc{1906.11957,
     Author = {Amir H. Abdi and Mehran Pesteie and Eitan Prisman and Purang Abolmaesumi and Sidney Fels},